Why Does Cosmetic Surgery Cost So Much?

 Note: You are unlikely to require all of these tests, as the tests that you have will depend on the procedure that you are having done, your age and your current level of health.

-When you go to your cosmetic surgery consultation, you should be given a quote as to how much your procedure will cost you.
+When you have a consultation with your surgeon you should be given a quote as to how much your procedure will cost.

-There are however, different types of cosmetic surgery fee quotes that you can get.
-It is important to understand the difference between these fee quotes so that you will know exactly how much your surgery is going to cost or could cost.
+There are, however, different types of quotes that you can get.
+It is important to understand the difference between these quotes so that you will know exactly how much your surgery is going to cost or could cost.

 Some of the different types of fee quotes that your surgeon may give you are: